Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Opto-acoustic Simulation Model

 In this section we describe the coordinate frames and geometry for the opto-acoustic probe used in our model.

 Figure~\ref{fig.probe_geom} shows an opto-acoustic probe with linear array in a rotated coordinate frame.
 The coordinate frame of the probe is $\sfF_\text P$.
 The probe (and thus its coordinate frame) is located at position $\bfb$, relative to the base coordinate system $\sfF_0$.
 The advantage of this setup is that the 3D volume of acoustic sources can be maintained in $\sfF_0$, which facilitates computation.
+Light is delivered from $\sfF_\text P$, so the optical energy distribution remains stationary relative to the probe, but is translated and rotated relative to the volume.

 The vector $\bfx \in \R^3$ is used to describe a position in the global frame $\sfF_0$, and the vector $\bfu \in \R^3$ describes a position in the local frame of the probe $\sfF_\text{P}$.

 The probe orientation is represented by direction vectors $\hat\bfn_1$, $\hat\bfn_2$, and $\hat\bfn_3$ that point along the axes of the probe.
 In a linear array, the elements of the array are arranged on a line pointing along the $\hat\bfn_1$ axis.
 Therefore, in frame $\sfF_0$, the line of elements is given by the equation